-Smart home help blogs and web sites
+Smart home help blogs and websites

-There is a ton of information on smart homes and smart devices on the web.
+There is a ton of information about smart homes and smart devices on the web.
 I’ve listed my favorite smart home blogs here.
 These sites are filled with product reviews, how-tos, and other smart home help from real people who have done the same things you are trying to do.
 By the way, I’ve got a lot of useful smart home and how-to content on this site as well :).

 I have a list of sites that work on similar projects that I do (Home Assistant, LEDs, etc.) that I visit regularly and search before, during, and after my projects.
 This is something you might want to consider doing.